tonyspiro/grunt-html5-boilerplate/README.md

 grunt-initializr
 ================

-An HTML5 boilerplate with Grunt task managmen
+An HTML5 boilerplate with Grunt task managment functionality